gogins/csound-webserver-opcodes/README.md

 In order for user-defined code to call back into Csound, include the `csound.js` script that defines the Csound proxy in the body of your Web page.

-Please note, the Web page can call back into Csound, but Csound cannot call directly into the Web page.
-This may change in future versions of the WebKit opcodes.
+Csound can call directly into the Web page using the `webkit_run_javascript` opcode.

 Right-clicking on the browser opens a context menu with a command to open the browser's inspector, or debugger.
 It can be used to view HTML and JavaScript